getappmap/vscode-appland/README.md

 #### Enable searching for AppMap files in the target folder

-The Java `appmap` agent saves `.appmap.json` AppMap files in the `target/appmap` folder of the project.
+The Maven `appmap` plugin saves `.appmap.json` AppMap files in the `target/appmap` folder of the project.
 This folder is usually included in the `.gitignore` file and excluded from file search in the default Visual Studio Code configuration.
 To enable searching for AppMap files by their name and extension, update the search settings:
 1. `CTRL|⌘ P`, then type `Preferences: Open Settings (UI)` and pick the matching item from the results
-2. Enter `use ignore` in the search field and unselect the `Search: Use Ignore Files` checkbox
+2. Enter `use ignore` in the search field and unselect the `Search: Use Ignore Files` checkbox.